Social Media

 How to get started on baby-led weaning, how to prep solid foods safely for your baby, what equipment you’ll need, and the all-important difference between gagging and choking

-Planning your baby’s first baby-led weaning meal: When your baby is 6 months old, start with finger foods, i.e strips of veggies, fruits, cooked meat etc. From 7 months onwards you can start offering your baby modified versions of your family food with mild variations (minus salt, sugar, honey, chilli).
+Planning your baby’s first baby-led weaning meal: When your baby is 6 months old, start with finger foods, i.e strips of veggies, fruits, cooked meat etc. If the strips of fruit or veg are slippery, try dusting them with a little baby cereal.
+From 7 months onwards you can start offering your baby modified versions of your family food with mild variations (minus salt, sugar, honey, chilli).

-• Pulpy foods such as sauces, gravies, yogurt, oatmeal etc can be offered to your baby on a pre-loaded spoon.
-Place the pre-loaded spoon on their tray so that they can pick it up themself.
+• Pulpy foods such as sauces, gravies, yoghurt, oatmeal etc can be offered to your baby on a pre-loaded spoon.
+Place the pre-loaded spoon on their tray so they can pick it up themselves.
 They might not get the hang of using the spoon right away but they will get better with practice.

-• Meat, Poultry, Fish, Eggs– You can introduce all of this post 6 months .
+• Meat, Poultry, Fish, Eggs– You can introduce all of this after 6 months.

 Foods to avoid when introducing solids